iifl-logo-icon 1

 Key Audit Matters

-Information Technology (“IT”) Systems and Controls the Bank has a complex IT architecture to support its day-to-day business operations.
-The processing and recording of large volumes of transactions is performed on a single or multiple applications.
-For the system audit, we engaged our IT specialists to obtain an understanding of the Banks IT general controls, application controls, and IT-dependent manual controls.
-Our audit procedures included:
+> The Bank utilizes a complex IT infrastructure to facilitate its daily operations.
+This infrastructure is crucial for processing and recording substantial transaction volumes either through a single or several applications.
+For the system audit, we employed IT experts to understand the Banks IT general controls.
+Our audit processes included:

-2. Verifying the design and operating effectiveness of key controls over user access management, change management, program development, computer operations, and system interface controls.
+> Confirming the design and operational effectiveness of crucial controls in user access management, change management, program development, and vulnerability management.

-The purpose of the audit was to provide reasonable assurance that the Banks IT controls are adequate and effectively designed and implemented to ensure the integrity, confidentiality, and availability of the Banks financial and operational data.
+> The audit aimed to provide reasonable assurance that the Banks IT controls are adequate, effectively designed, and implemented to maintain the integrity, confidentiality, and availability of the Banks financial and operational data.

 Information Other than the Financial Statements and Auditors Report Thereon